kuhumcst/rescope/README.md

 A facsimile viewer implemented as a [reagent](https://github.com/reagent-project/reagent) component utilising [custom HTML components](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_custom_elements) to embed XML directly into an HTML page.

+The XML is converted into Clojure's ubiquitous hiccup format and each element patched to become a valid custom HTML element.
+The content is then placed inside a [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) which allows for CSS to apply to it in a scoped manner.
+The CSS is automatically patched to eccho the renaming that allows the XML to moonlight as HTML custom elements.
+This means regular CSS can be written directly for the XML even though it's embedded in an HTML page.

-The main purpose is to be able to display [TEI-flavoured XML](https://tei-c.org/) next to a PDF/image viewer, but in fact any valid XML can be embedded.
+The main purpose is to be able to display [TEI-flavoured XML](https://tei-c.org/) next to a PDF/image viewer, but in fact any valid XML can be successfully embedded in an HTML page, provided a minimal CSS file is supplied with it to provide visual structure.
+This has - so far - mostly only been possible to do in browsers when serving an entire page's worth of content, although there is some prior art in the form of [CETEIcean](https://github.com/TEIC/CETEIcean).
+This project, however, seeks to be more flexible and less buggy in its implementation, while also integrating into a reactive UI and the rich [ClojureScript](https://clojurescript.org/) ecosystem.

 Development prerequisites
 -------------------------